intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Basic Usage**

 To represent a matrix stored in shared local memory (SLM), users must create a mem_desc object.
 Create_mem_desc initializes a mem_desc instance with memory layout attributes such as @block and @stride.
 These attributes define the blocking and striding parameters, which govern physical address computation when accessing shared local memory (SLM).
 The mem_desc_subview creates a subview on top of the mem_desc, inheriting all of its layout attributes.
-Load_matrix and store_matrix performs data movement between SLM and vector registers. xegpu.layout attribute is added to load_matrix and store_matrix to specify the mapping of lanes and registers to fragments of the matrix, guiding tile distribution based on the assumed row-major view of the matrix.
+Load_matrix and store_matrix perform data movement between SLM and vector registers. xegpu.layout attribute is added to load_matrix and store_matrix to specify the mapping of lanes and registers to fragments of the matrix, guiding tile distribution based on the assumed row-major view of the matrix.

 | Ops	| Syntax	| Example |
 | :---   | :----   | :--- |